Ronald Acuña Jr.: Minor leagues

 Acuña signed with the Atlanta Braves for $100,000 as an international free agent in July 2014.
-He made his professional debut in 2015 with the Gulf Coast Braves and was later promoted to the Danville Braves that season.
-In 55 games between the two teams he batted .269 with four home runs, 18 RBIs, and 16 stolen bases.
+He made his professional debut in 2015 with the Gulf Coast Braves and was promoted to the Danville Braves that season.
+In 55 games between the two teams, he batted .269 with four home runs, 18 RBIs, and 16 stolen bases.

 In 2016, he slashed .312/.392/.429 with four home runs and 19 RBIs in only 42 games combined between the Gulf Coast Braves and Rome Braves due to an injury.
 After the season, he played for the Melbourne Aces of the Australian Baseball League and was named an ABL All-Star.
 Acuña made his first appearances in Grapefruit League games at the start of the 2017 season as an extra player originally assigned to minor league camp.
 He began the year with the Florida Fire Frogs of the Class A-Advanced Florida State League and was later promoted to the Mississippi Braves of the Class AA Southern League.
 Acuña was named to the All-Star Futures Game roster in July, and played the whole game, one of three World Team members to do so.
 He reported to the Gwinnett Braves of the Class AAA International League immediately after the All-Star break, making his International League debut against the Charlotte Knights, during which he hit an opposite-field home run in his second at bat.
 For the year, Acuña appeared in 139 games, hitting .325/.374/.522 with 21 homers, 82 RBIs and 44 stolen bases.

 After the 2017 minor league regular season ended, Acuña was invited to join the Arizona Fall League and was assigned to the Peoria Javelinas.
 He played 23 games in the AFL hitting .325/.414/.639 alongside seven home runs, winning the league championship and claiming league MVP honors, becoming the AFL's youngest most valuable player.

 Baseball America ranked Acuña as the No. 1 Major League Baseball prospect heading into the 2018 season.
 MLB.com ranked him second to Japanese pitcher/hitter Shohei Ohtani.
 Acuña began the year at major league spring training.
 Despite a .432 average and four home runs in spring training, Acuña was reassigned to minor league camp on March 19, 2018.
 He reported to the Gwinnett Stripers to begin the 2018 season.